mina-builders-team/anon-aadhaar-o1js/src/benchmark.md

 ## hashProgram Method Analysis

 Note: Execution time for the base hashing method depends on input size.
+Also remind that `hashRecursive` is called recursively depending on the length of the data blocks.
+For 5 blocks a new `hashRecursive` is called.

 | Method Name         | Rows  | Time     |
 | ------------------- |-------|----------|